The Pulse: Vicino Lontano

 Under the Dome

 Lucia was sucked up the oculus of the Pantheon like a mouthful of Apero spritz up a straw.
 Looking down, she saw a dozen glowing entities in a circle, in the centre of which was a purple sphere.

 But her awareness didn’t vanish.
-Rather, it was intact and yet at the same time pulsing in synchrony with the eleven entities, which were themselves pulsing in various sequences with the purple sphere.
-The sphere pulsed in sequences with the eleven yet it also transferred these sequences into a different sequence, one that that went so deep into the subatomic realm that location and time were irrelevant.
+Rather, it was intact and yet at the same time pulsing in synchrony with the twelve entities, which were themselves pulsing in various sequences with the purple sphere.
+The sphere pulsed in sequences with the twelve yet it also transferred these sequences into a different sequence, one that that went so deep into the subatomic realm that location and time were irrelevant.
 Or at least it seemed they were irrelevant.
-The Anunnaki were said to have cousins in another cosmos, but no one outside the Sacred Dome had even the ghost of an idea what that might mean.
+The Anunnaki were said to have cousins in another cosmos, but no one outside the Dome had even the ghost of an idea what that might mean.